Joe Alwyn: Acting

 In 2022, Alwyn starred in the drama series Conversations with Friends—a Hulu adaptation of the 2017 novel of the same name by Irish author Sally Rooney.
 Alwyn was paired with Margaret Qualley in the romantic thriller film Stars at Noon, directed by French filmmaker Claire Denis, and played the titular character's uncle in Catherine Called Birdy, a medieval comedy film directed by Lena Dunham, based on the 1994 children's novel of the same name; both the films were met with generally positive reviews, with the former premiering at the 2022 Cannes Film Festival and winning the Grand Prix.

 In late 2022, Eimear McBride wrote and directed A Very Short Film About Longing.
 The film was screened at the 2023 BFI London Film Festival.
 It starred Alwyn, Natalia Kostrzewa and Lashay Anderson and was soundtracked by Tindersticks.
 In 2024, Alwyn played a supporting role in Kinds of Kindness, an anthology film directed by Greek filmmaker Yorgos Lanthimos.
 He also co-starred as Harry Lee Van Buren in Brady Corbet’s epic The Brutalist, earning acclaim for his portrayal of the entitled son.

-In 2025, he is set to make his stage debut in The Lady from the Sea in London, marking his first appearance in a theatrical production.
+In 2025, Alwyn made his professional stage debut as Heath in a modern adaptation of Henrik Ibsen’s ‘‘The Lady from the Sea’’ at the Bridge Theatre in London, appearing opposite Alicia Vikander and Andrew Lincoln.
+He received a nomination for Best Supporting Performer in a Play at the 2026 WhatsOnStage Awards for his performance.
+Later that year he appeared as Bartholomew in Chloé Zhao's Hamnet, a period drama based on Maggie O’Farrell’s novel.
+The film received widespread critical acclaim and earned eight nominations at the 98th Academy Awards, including for Best Picture, with co-star Jessie Buckley winning Best Actress.
+He also starred as Laertes in the modern adaptation of Shakespeare’s ‘‘Hamlet’’ opposite Riz Ahmed in the title role.